darglein/ADOP/src/README_WINDOWS.md

 ### 4. Build ADOP

-You may want to remove "ADOP/External/saiga/cmake/FindMKL.cmake" if MKL tools are not globally installed, otherwise CMake may fail with <LNK1104 "MKL_LIBRARIES_CORE-NOTFOUND.lib" not found>.
+You may want to remove "ADOP/External/saiga/cmake/FindMKL.cmake" if MKL tools are not globally installed on your system, otherwise compiling may fail with <LNK1104 "MKL_LIBRARIES_CORE-NOTFOUND.lib" not found>.
-.

 ```shell
 cd ADOP